cvicens/Redhatters-Project/README.md

 ![Project](pictures/redhatters-project.png)

-Now let me explain some relevant details about them.
+Now let me explain some relevant details about them in the following chapters.

 ## The Client App